plaaosert/steam_gb_per_hour/README.md

 The premier service to find out how many gigabytes those hours are really worth.

 ## Prerequisites
 - You need a Steam Web API key.
-If you don't have one, get one here: https://steamcommunity.com/dev/apikey
+If you don't have one, get one here: https://steamcommunity.com/dev/apikey.
+You don't need a valid domain.
+Just put anything in there, it really doesn't matter.
+  - I'm not responsible for the results if it does, at some point, matter.
+If you're worried, I'd recommend revoking the key right after using it.
   - Copy this into a file called `config/api_key`.

 - You'll need the Steam ID of an account (probably yours).
 There are many ways to get yours, such as https://steamdb.info/calculator/